AhnafAlam1/Europe-and-apparel-export/README.md

 # Guide

-The raw data set can found under the `data` file under input folder, while cleaned data can be retrieved from under `data` in outputs folder.
+- The raw data set can found under the `data` file under input folder, while cleaned data can be retrieved from under `data` in outputs folder.

-The pdf and .qmd version of the paper, `paper2.pdf` & `paper2.qmd` can be found in the directory.
+- The pdf and .qmd version of the paper, `paper2.pdf` & `paper2.qmd` can be found inside the outputs folder, under the paper bin.

+- sketches for the graphs can be found sketches bin, in the inputs folder.